dhyaniarun1993/foody-catalog-service/README.md

 #### Application Configuration

 All the configuration that the service needs are passed through Environment variables.
-For development environment config can be found in cmd/catalog-server/.env file.
-After updating the variables in env, export the environment variables using follwing command
+For development, environment config can be found at cmd/catalog-server/.env file.
+After updating the variables in env file, export the environment variables using following command

 ```sh
 $ source cmd/catalog-server/.env